 Case Study - Radio Frequency IDentification tagging – Field Experiment

 The tests detailed below demonstrate some of our capabilities.
 We will work with you to select the appropriate tests to meet the specific needs of your project.
 We can perform all of the necessary residue analysis for these studies, from testing dosing solutions to analysing complex hive matrices.
 If you have a specific testing requirement or problem that needs addressing, we can adapt our methods or design bespoke tests to provide the data, analysis and reports you need.

-Similar to above, but the test item can be fed directly to free-flying honey bee colonies in sugar syrup.
-Test undertaken to Oomen, de Ruijter & van der Steen method (1992).
+Similar to the bee brood test.
+However, the test item can be fed directly to free-flying honey bee colonies in sugar syrup.
+Additional measurements of mortality and overall colony development are also taken.
+Tests run according to Oomen, de Ruijter & Van der Steen (1992).